 If you elect to file a personal injury lawsuit, you should be aware that you only have a limited amount of time to file a lawsuit within the State of Florida due to the statute of limitations.
 The statute of limitations determines how long a potential plaintiff has to file a certain type of lawsuit.

-In Florida, the statute of limitations for a personal injury lawsuit is four years from the date of the accident.
+In Florida, the statute of limitations for a personal injury lawsuit is two years from the date of the accident.
 If you are unsure about when your case accrued, you should speak with an experienced attorney as soon as possible.
 Do not let a low settlement offer affect your right to fight for the compensation you deserve.